 In this blog, we take a look at the fundamental ground rules of employee engagement best practices.
 By applying these essential elements to your employee engagement initiatives, you’ll find you’re setting out on the right track to success.

-There is a lot of research on best practices for employee engagement, based on a variety of models ranging from Kahn's dimensions of employee engagement to job design.
+There has been a lot of research on best practices for employee engagement, based on various models ranging from Kahn’s dimensions of employee engagement to job design.
 However, there are a number of fundamental employee engagement factors that are mentioned time and time again:

-giving employees real opportunities to have their say and influence the way things are done.
+3. Voice - giving employees real opportunities to have their say and influence the way things are done

-The challenge lies in delivering these 3 'V's of best practice to diverse and often hard to reach workforces.
+The challenge lies in delivering these three ground rules of best practice to diverse and often hard to reach workforces.
 Digital solutions such as an employee engagement app can overcome many practical barriers - such as employees being on different shifts or in different locations - and support the right combination of employee engagement practices within companies.

 Communicating organisational vision to employees is the foundation upon which other best HR practices for employee engagement can be built.
-When employees are located across different sites or have little contact with a company's Head Office, they often feel disconnected from the overall purpose of the organisation.
+When employees are located across different sites or have little contact with a company’s Head Office, they often feel disconnected from the overall purpose of the organisation.
+Recent research shows that, since the pandemic began, 74% of employees have the feeling they are missing out on important company news.
 It is essential to combat this in order to increase employee engagement.